-Antwerp, Belgium: Classroom instruction in English September 10-14, 2018, with supervision possible in English, French or Dutch continuing through December 2018.
+- Antwerp, Belgium: Classroom instruction in English from Thursday-Monday May 16-20, 2019, with supervision possible in English, French or Dutch continuing through July 2019.
 For more information see the course page or email Sabine Baeyens.

 If you want to enroll in a course but none of the current courses are convenient for you, please complete this form and we will notify you when new courses are added.
 Also, if we generate enough interest in a particular place, we can schedule a course there.